 4. Rinse potatoes quickly in the dishwasher.

-Set your dishwasher on for a quick rinse, and voila — washed potatoes!
+Set your dishwasher on for a quick rinse and voila — washed potatoes!
+Please don’t add any dishwashing liquid.
 One of the best Thanksgiving hacks ever.
+You won’t clog up your sink, and you can move on to another task.

-Just don’t over-mix your mashed potatoes — they’ll turn out gummy, and nobody wants that for this core Thanksgiving side dish.
+Use the blender whisks to poke two holes into the paper plate and position it over your bowl and your mix.
+Just don’t overmix your mashed potatoes — they’ll turn out gummy, and nobody wants that for this core Thanksgiving side dish.

 6. Keep mashed potatoes warm in a slow cooker.

 Need a new slow cooker?
-KCL has rounded up all the best slow cooker deals.
+We rounded up all the best slow cooker deals.

 7. Grate butter for easy mixing when making biscuits or Thanksgiving pie crusts.